 If you want to change a single shift, then the notice you need to give will be significantly less than notice for an entire shift pattern change.
 In most cases, a minimum of 12 hours would be reasonable to cancel a shift.

-If you were looking to change a weekly rota, you may need to give a little more notice of this, 24 hours at least.
+If you were looking to change a weekly rota, you may need to give more notice; 24 hours at least.

 If your workplace runs on shift patterns, it may be worth including a clause in your staff handbook that states how much notice you will give prior to a change.
 This way you manage staff expectations and keep yourself accountable.